Luis Robert Player Props: White Sox vs. Dodgers

 Luis Robert At The Plate

-- Robert has 64 hits to go with a slugging percentage of .525, both of which rank first among Chicago hitters this season.
+- Robert leads Chicago in slugging percentage (.518) and total hits (64) this season.

-- Among the qualifying hitters in MLB play, his batting average ranks 62nd, his on-base percentage ranks 109th, and he is 14th in the league in slugging.
+- Among the qualifying hitters, he ranks 72nd in batting average, while his on-base percentage ranks 110th and he is 16th in slugging.

-- Robert has picked up a hit in 62.5% of his 64 games this season, with more than one hit in 29.7% of them.

-- Robert has had at least one RBI in 32.8% of his games this year (21 of 64), with two or more RBI nine times (14.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- Robert has had at least one RBI in 32.3% of his games this year (21 of 65), with more than one RBI nine times (13.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 29 of 64 games this year, and more than once 11 times.
+- He has scored in 29 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.